BastilleBSD/bastille/README.md

 # Copy files to nginx.
 CP www/ usr/local/www/nginx-dist/

+# Use the "domain" arg to create a file on the server containing the domain.
+CMD echo "${domain}" > /usr/local/www/nginx-dist/domain.txt

 # Create a file on the server containing the jail's hostname.
 CMD hostname > /usr/local/www/nginx-dist/hostname.txt